ntrrg/ntdocutils/README.rst

 * Filter content by OS, distributions, categories or any other filters you want.

-* Attachments, print, translations linking and more.
+* Attachments, print button and more.

 * Print friendly and responsiveness.